 Stem, Inc. (STEM) Gains As Market Dips: What You Should Know

-Heading into today, shares of the company had gained 16.9% over the past month, outpacing the Computer and Technology sector's loss of 12.12% and the S&P 500's loss of 8.68% in that time.
+Prior to today's trading, shares of the company had lost 12.3% over the past month.
+This has lagged the Computer and Technology sector's loss of 11.89% and the S&P 500's loss of 9.7% in that time.

-Investors will be hoping for strength from Stem, Inc. as it approaches its next earnings release.
+Wall Street will be looking for positivity from Stem, Inc. as it approaches its next earnings report date.
 The company is expected to report EPS of -$0.16, down 6.67% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $89.06 million, up 123.6% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $89.06 million, up 123.6% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.60 per share and revenue of $396.05 million.
 These totals would mark changes of +27.71% and +210.94%, respectively, from last year.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 6.94% higher within the past month.
-Stem, Inc. currently has a Zacks Rank of #3 (Hold).
+Stem, Inc. is holding a Zacks Rank of #3 (Hold) right now.

 The Computers - IT Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 151, putting it in the bottom 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 143, which puts it in the bottom 44% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report